 Geography is the study of exploring and understanding place and space-recognizing and studying political systems, differentiating various cultures, landscapes, climates,s, and environments across the world, and also understanding the linkage between them.

 Geography also helps in bringing and connecting different fields of knowledge.
-Actually, geography is a broad term, in which there is education and understanding for life and living.
+Geography is a broad term, in which there is education and understanding for life and living.
 The study of geography makes people environmentally and socially sensitive, making them responsible and sensible citizens.

 The study of geography helps people to understand the material world, like, water, land, air, and ecology.
 It also gives a better understanding of the human environment, like communities, and societies.
 The study of geography also comprises cultural and social issues and also ethics and moral values.